codinqq/codinqq/README.md

 ## Projects

 ### Fluid
-Fluid was a Discord bot, which included music commands, an leveling system, and ways to check statistics from different games.
+Fluid is a Discord bot, which include music commands, an leveling system, and ways to check statistics from different games.

 ## GitHub Stats